colombarifm/md-pca_sklearn/README.md

 * The covariance matrix is written in both ASCII and PNG formats;
 * The RMSF (for the real trajectory) of the selection is obtained from the covariance matrix;

 Please check the results carefully.
-There is no warranties.
+There is no warranty.

 # General instructions